zxi3355/todo-laravel/README.md

 ./vendor/bin/sail artisan migrate --seed
 ```

-## Use postman to talk the public to do API
+## Use postman to talk to the public todo API

 Import the postman collection from file todo_api.postman_collection.json in the root folder.
-It contains CRUD operations together will some basic request validation.
+It contains CRUD operations together with some basic request validation.